 7. Organize items into Yes and No piles.

-Avoid the Maybe pile at all costs.
+When downsizing to a senior apartment or condo avoid the maybe pile at all costs.
 It helps to go with your first instinct as you place items in piles.
-And remember, an item in the No pile just means it isn’t going with you.
+And remember, an item in the No pile just means it isn’t going with you when you move.
 You can pass it on to loved ones or donate it so it will bring joy to others as it has to you.

 8. Donate things you don’t need.

 You’ll be surprised at how good it feels to give your household items to people who can truly use them and who will cherish them as you have.
 It’s a great way to pay it forward.

 Have multiples of the same item?
 Keep one for yourself and get rid of the rest.
 Remember, clutter holds you back.
 Your goal is to move forward!

 10. Lay out your new floor plan.